-While IAA receives economic benefits from its Custodians, we believe they provide quality execution and related services for our Clients at competitive prices.
-Price is not the sole factor IAIM considers in evaluating best execution and the recommendation of the Custodian.
-IAIM also considers the quality of the brokerage services provided by the Custodians, including each firm's reputation, execution capabilities, commission rates, and responsiveness to our Clients and our firm.
+Revenue is not the sole factor IAIM considers in evaluating best execution and the recommendation of the custodian.
+IAIM also considers the quality of the brokerage services provided by the custodians, including each firm's reputation, execution capabilities, commission rates, and responsiveness to our Clients and our firm.

 Clients are free to use whatever broker-dealer they choose to implement financial planning recommendations.
-However, if a Client choses to use IAIM for his/her investment advisory services the Client must use the services of either IAA or Axos.
-Please see Item 14 - Client Referrals and Other Compensation.
+However, if a Client choses to use IAIM and the Plan for his/her investment advisory services the Client must use the services of ETCB and/or ETC. Please see Item 14 - Client Referrals and Other Compensation.